johnjwchen/challenge/README.md

 # Further Considerations
 1. UI should be more friendly
-2. Encrypt the image data and store them as local files. store the encrypt key into keychain
+2. Encrypt the image data and store them as local files. store the encrypt key into keychain or encrypt the image datas and store them into keychain directly depending on how important those images are.
 3. optimize the image data size